gotcha/vimpdb/README.rst

     r , Return
     c , Continue
+    b , Sets a breakpoint at the line on which the cursor is sitting.
-    b , Sets a breakpoint at the line on which the cursor is sitting. w , Displays the value of the word on which the cursor is sitting. x , Switch to debugging in shell with standard ``pdb``. v , Switch back to **vimpdb** from plain ``pdb``.
+    B , Clears a breakpoint at the line on which the cursor is sitting. w , Displays the value of the word on which the cursor is sitting. x , Switch to debugging in shell with standard ``pdb``. v , Switch back to **vimpdb** from plain ``pdb``.